Team Structure

 Activity Description

-Morning Stand-up You'll meet with your team mates, normally over Zoom, first thing in the morning.
-You'll have updated your backlog items before hand and, during the short call, you'll all talk about yesterday, today and any blockages.
+Morning Stand-up You'll meet with your team mates, normally over Teams, first thing in the morning.
+You'll have updated your work items beforehand and, during the short call, you'll all talk about yesterday, today and any blockages.

 Code Review You need to help out your team mates by Code Reviewing their Pull Requests.
-You'll use this opportunity to promote best practices.
+You'll use this opportunity to learn and promote best practices.

-Video conference call We use Microsoft Teams for our internal chat rooms but sometimes you just need to jump on a video call with someone.
-We regularly use these to solve problems and resolve issues.
+Video conference call We use Microsoft Teams for our internal chat rooms and collborative calls.
+As a remote team we regularly speak to solve problems and resolve issues.

-1-2-1 We hold regular fortnightly 1-2-1s.
-This is an opportunity for you to express any frustrations you're having but also things that have excited you.
+1-2-1 We hold regular 1-2-1s.
+This is an opportunity for you to openly discuss your thoughts and get feedback and talk about things that have excited you.

 Flexible Working